avven1re/Thesis-Research-Archive/README.md

  - **Data**: Contains the file of generating function for the simulated data and a information file for the DOKR data.
  - **scr**: Contains the source code of the simulation study.
  - **output**: Contains the outputs.

+ There are two datasets in this project:

+- Simulated data,
+- the registered data of Dutch Online Kilometer Registration (DOKR data).

+Note that *only* the simulated data is available publicly in this research archive.
+For more information to access the datasets, please check the **Data** folder in each simulation study.

+## A Guide of using the files in **scr** folder:
+Each data were conducted under two different programming languages:

+- the Simulated data: `Julia`
+- DOKR data: `R`

+Due to DOKR data not being publicly available, the code for the simulation study and the outputs from this dataset are provided.
+It is not reproducible unless you have access to the DOKR data.
+On the other hand,